FuelLabs/fuelup/docs/src/concepts/components.md

 - [`forc`] — The Fuel Orchestrator, a suite of tools to work with the Fuel ecosystem.
 This comes with some built-in plugin executables, including but not limited to: [`forc-client`], [`forc-fmt`] and [`forc-lsp`].
 - [`fuel-core`] — Full node implementation of the Fuel v2 protocol, written in Rust.
-- [`forc-explore`] — A Forc plugin for running the Fuel Block Explorer.
 - [`forc-crypto`] — A Forc plugin for hashing arbitrary data.
 - [`forc-debug`] — A Forc plugin for debugging via CLI and IDE.
 - [`forc-wallet`] - A Forc plugin for managing Fuel wallets.